rwxrob/skilstak/docs/boost/2023/README.md

 * Become a mentor.
 (20m)
 * Never stop learning.
 (20m)

-## What *won't* we learn?
+## What *won't* we learn (here)?

+There's a lot of stuff to learn and eventually we do hope to cover it in one of the other learning series we have planned.
+This is a place to capture that stuff when we think of it.

+### Fullmetal Linux

-* How to install Linux on hardware.
+* How to install Linux on hardware (laptops, server towers, old and new).
-* How to use Linux graphic user interfaces, desktops, and window managers.
+* How to use Linux graphic desktops and window managers

+### Polyglot Programming

+* How to create and work with containers
+* How to create micro-services
+* How to interact with Web APIs

+### Homelab Init

+* How to setup a local VLAN
+* How to setup and manage own DNS server
+* How to safely tunnel web-facing services through external providers
+* How to setup on-prem vanilla Kubernetes cluster
+* How to setup local virtual machine hosting with QEMU/libvirt